 Substance abuse is a serious problem, and getting the right kind of help is crucial for individuals struggling with an addiction to drugs or alcohol.
-However, it can be hard to know how to help a drug addict who refuses treatment.
+However, it can be hard to know how to help an addicted loved one who refuses treatment.
 If someone you know is addicted to drugs or alcohol and is refusing treatment, it’s imperative that you understand the importance of providing gentle guidance and reassurance, even when the addicted individual doesn’t seem to be receptive to the idea of getting help.
-For more information about professional treatment services for substance abusers, contact the experts at A Forever Recovery today by calling (877) 459-9723.
+For more information about professional treatment services for substance abusers, contact the experts at A Forever Recovery.

 Understanding Substance Abuse

 There are a number of factors, both genetic and environmental, that may influence an individual’s propensity for substance abuse, but over time, brain chemistry also plays a role, as the long-term abuse of drugs or alcohol actually changes the way the brain functions.
 This can complicate treatment and recovery, because the portion of the brain that has to do with impulse control is no longer functioning the way it used to, making it more difficult for the addicted individual to make good decisions.
-It’s this absence of good judgment, paired with the desire to achieve the relief that comes with substance abuse, and the feelings of shame and frustration that come with being unable to quit, that spurs the destructive cycle of addiction.
+It’s this absence of good judgment, paired with the desire to achieve the relief that comes with substance abuse, and the feelings of shame and frustration that come with being unable to quit, that spurs the destruction of an addicted loved one who refuses treatment.

 Common Signs of Addiction

 Upon recognizing the signs of addiction in a loved one, your first impulse will likely be to talk to the individual about their substance use, and while that’s a logical first step, it’s important to remember that denial is one of the most common symptoms of addiction.
 If you bring up the issue of substance abuse and the person realizes they’ve overindulged at times and is able to correct the problem on their own, they may not need professional help.
-However, if the person denies having a problem with addiction, it may be indicative of a larger issue.
+However, if the person denies having a problem with addiction, it may be indicative of a larger issue even though the addicted loved one who refuses treatment is the one denying that they need it.
 The following are some common signs of alcoholism or drug addiction that may signal the need for professional treatment:

 - They are unable to stop drinking or using drugs on their own